Pratyakshjinghala/minicom/README.md

 I used Node/Express for backend
 All api integarte in backend
-Applied try catch on every API calls for error handling
+Applied try catch on every API calls for error handling Deploy Backend on Render.com
+Deploy Frontend on Vercel.com